ramraider011235/Something-About-Paint-A-New-Industry-is-Born-/README.md

 ![img](images/cpaintcare_co_records1.png)

-#### 5. After exploring the main operational aspects of the company (paint recycled, paint processed, paint packaged, and paint sold/shipped), I turned my focus toward the company's financial records.
+# Financial Standing & Future Outlook
 * The collection of financial data I had access to was incomplete and required being pieced together from several Hand-Made spreadsheets.
 * Even after wrangling the data together there were noticable missing aspects that presented issues when attempting to formulate the answer to the question, "How has the company been doing the past few years"

-#### This program and company are both relatively new with both being established within the last 5 years
+### This program and company are both relatively new with both being established within the last 5 years
 * The program is still maturing and the volumes of leftover/unused paint are still extremely volatile
 * The company also had to incur significant upstart costs that weighed heavily on their financial status such as machinery, facility, and manufacturing procedure

-#### Their ability to reuse & repurpuse the paint they collect from recycling into new mid-grade paint is a new operational feature
+### Their ability to reuse & repurpuse the paint they collect from recycling into new mid-grade paint is a new operational feature
 * Previously they were manufacturing their own paint from green-conscious materials but not converting material collected from the recycling program
 *  Their lead engineer responsible for this concept (also responsible for the "creative" spreadsheets) is very efficient at being an engineer and as a result the company is still getting up to speed operationally

-### Reviewing the current operations of the company (Colorado & Washington)
+# Reviewing the current company operations ~ (Colorado & Washington)
 * What is very apparent observing this graph is the market share the company currently holds as a portion of the total recycled paint within the respective states
   * It is important to note that California has passed this measure and is expected to have the program fully implemented in 2021.
   * California also has a massive potential market more than double their combined existing operations.